PHS will be closed to the public from December 22, 2014 to February 5,

 Museum & Library

-Founded in 1958 on the 300th anniversary of the original land purchase by colonists from Narragansett sachems, The Pettaquamscutt Historical Society encourages the study and appreciation of the region's history.
+Founded in 1958, the Pettaquamscutt Historical Society encourages the study and appreciation of the history of the Pettaquamscutt region (which includes all or portions of South Kingstown, Narragansett, Exeter and North Kingstown).
 The distinctive character of the area has been marked by its proximity to the sea, a temperate climate and highly fertile soil, the flourishing plantation economy of the 18th century, and its present popularity as a destination for summer visitors and others seeking a relaxed lifestyle.

 The Society maintains a research library consisting of printed materials relating to Washington County and Rhode Island, local histories, maps, ephemera, family genealogies, and varied manuscript holdings.
 The Society maintains genealogical files on local families.
 The library is open free of charge to members and students, and can be used for a small daily fee by the public.